 The LLM/MA Diplomacy and International Law (distance learning) is a flexible and engaging degree that provides a strong introduction to diplomacy, foreign policy and international law.
-Jointly delivered by our prestigious Law School and the highly ranked and regarded Department of Politics, Philosophy and Religion (PPR), it enables you to deepen your understanding of the social, legal, economic and political issues playing out on the world’s stage.
-Designed to fit with professionals working full or part-time, it can be studied over one (full-time) or two (part-time) years.
+Jointly delivered by the Law School and the Department of Politics, Philosophy and Religion (PPR), it enables you to deepen your understanding of the social, legal, economic and political issues playing out on the world’s stage.

 Our Law School is home to the Centre for Crime, Law and Justice, the Centre for Law and Society, and the Centre for Child and Family Justice.
-These influential centres underpin our postgraduate teaching and you will have access to the much sought-after expertise of academics working at the forefront of research into politics, international relations, legal and socio-legal issues.
+These centres underpin our postgraduate teaching and you will have access to the expertise of academics working in the fied of research into politics, international relations, legal and socio-legal issues.

 The pathway for the LLM/MA ensures a duality in the nature of your studies.
 Core and elective modules from the Law School and PPR, and a 20,000 word dissertation, enable you to pursue your own interests whilst becoming practiced at looking at issues from different perspectives.

-The dissertation is an independent, in-depth inquiry into a research topic of your choosing.
-The topic will link to a key legal or political question or issue and may also directly relate to your professional/career interests.
+The dissertation is an independent, in-depth inquiry into a research topic of your choosing that has been agreed together with your academic supevisor.
+The topic should link to a key legal or political question or issue and may also directly relate to your professional/career interests.
 This is your opportunity to make a contribution to the academic community with new, original research and writing.
-A dissertation supervisor will provide you with support and introduce you to relevant material and research; their personal research interests will closely align with your chosen topic wherever possible.
+A dissertation supervisor can provide you with support and introduce you to relevant material and research; our aim is that their personal research interests will align with your chosen topic, wherever possible.

 The supervising department for your dissertation, and the choice of modules studied, dictate which award you will receive: LLM or MA.

-Our distance learning approach combines recorded and some live and interactive lectures, elements to be worked through autonomously, online collaboration and discussion, and group work.
+Our distance learning approach typically combines recorded material, live and interactive lectures, elements to be worked through autonomously, online collaboration and discussion, and group work.
 We actively encourage you to build a beneficial ‘virtual’ network of academics and peers as you study.
-Distance learning begins in early October, with an online orientation session conducted through a virtual learning environment (VLE) and web conferencing system.
-This introduces you to course tutors, sets out the requirements of the programme, and familiarises you with the online learning tools and resources (VLE, discussion forums, e-library etc).
+Distance learning usually begins in early October, with an online orientation session conducted through a virtual learning environment (VLE) and web conferencing system.